elastic/apm/docs/terminology.md

 [Further reading](https://www.elastic.co/guide/en/apm/get-started/current/components.html#_apm_server)

 #### Instrumentation
 To be able to monitor an application it needs to be _instrumented_.
-Instrumentation can happen automatically (the Elastic APM agents intrument many things automatically) or manually.
+Instrumentation can happen automatically (the Elastic APM agents instrument many things automatically) or manually.

 #### Service
 The application/service being instrumented by APM.
-A service can be separated by environment.
+A service is uniquely identified by name + environment.

 #### Library frames vs App frames
 We distinguish between the users own code, and the code of the users dependencies.
 Often the user is more interested in stack frames from their own code, so these are highlighted.